If you want to build muscle mass, should you be training with heavy weights and low reps? Or will lighter sets and higher reps do a better job?

-All other variables – rep tempo and rest between sets – are kept the same.
+All other variables – rep tempo and rest between sets – were kept the same.

-Which group do you think will build the most muscle?
+Which group do you think built the most muscle?

-The “stock answer” is that the group lifting the heavier weights would gain the most size and strength, while those in the light group would gain some size and strength, but to a much smaller degree.
+Conventional wisdom says that the group lifting the heavier weights would build the muscle, while those training with higher reps would gain some size and strength, but to a much smaller degree.

 In fact, the results show no difference in the rate of muscle growth between the two groups.

 Training with higher reps and lighter weights led to gains in muscle size that were on par with heavier training.